-- Common Law Partner
+- Spouse or Common Law Partner

 - Dependent children who are:

-- Dependant children of dependant children.
+- Dependent children of dependent children.

-Interested employers: Kindly contact us here to receive further information.
+Interested employers: Kindly contact us to receive further information.

 Interested candidates: Find out whether you qualify to Canada by completing our free on-line evaluation.
 We will provide you with our evaluation within 1-2 business days.